nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 - It will be possible to load items not only from truncated references, but also from other references.
   For this reason, the [Load item from reference]({% link _docs_use-cases/use-case-transport-load-item-from-reference.md %}) use case was already added in version 6 and the use case of loading an item from a truncated reference was marked as deprecated.
   It has now been deleted with the update to version 7.

+- CanCreateRepositoryAttribute use case was renamed to CanCreateOwnIdentityAttribute.
+- CreateRepositoryAttribute use case was renamed to CreateOwnIdentityAttribute.

+- ChangeDefaultRepositoryAttribute use case was renamed to ChangeDefaultOwnIdentityAttribute.

+- DeleteAttributeAndNotify use case replaces DeleteOwnSharedAttributeAndNotifyPeer, DeletePeerSharedAttributeAndNotifyOwner, DeleteRepositoryAttribute and DeleteThirdPartyRelationshipAttributeAndNotifyPeer use cases.

+- SucceedRepositoryAttribute and NotifyPeerAboutRepositoryAttributeSuccession use cases were renamed to SucceedOwnIdentityAttribute and NotifyPeerAboutOwnIdentityAttributeSuccession.

+- ShareRepositoryAttribute use case was renamed to ShareOwnIdentityAttribute.

+- GetForwardingDetailsForAttribute and GetVersionsOfAttributeSharedWithPeer use cases were added.
+GetSharedVersionsOfAttribute use case was removed.

+- DeleteSharedAttributesForRejectedOrRevokedRelationship, GetAttributes, GetVersionsOfAttribute and SucceedRelationshipAttributeAndNotifyPeer use cases were adjusted.